ripon23/news_aggregator/README.md

 ### Periodic Fetching

-The script uses the `schedule` library to periodically fetch and process new articles from the RSS feeds.
+The script uses the `schedule` library to periodically (1 hour) fetch and process new articles from the RSS feeds.

 ## Contributing